Towards Any-Quality Image Segmentation via Generative and Adaptive Latent Space Enhancement: Experiment

+In this part, we analyzed in detail the effects of two hyperparameters: LoRA ranks and $\gamma$.
 We integrate learnable LoRA layers into the pre-trained denoising U-Net to enable efficient fine-tuning.
 To assess the influence of different LoRA ranks on segmentation performance, we conduct experiments with ranks of 4, 8, and 16, as reported in Tab.~\ref{tab:rank}.
 The results show that a rank of 8 achieves the best overall performance while keeping the number of learnable parameters at a moderate level, demonstrating a favorable trade-off between accuracy and efficiency.